 This concerns key technologies2 and Emerging Technologies3: these are technologies regarded by the Dutch government as having military, economic and geopolitical strategic value.
-Collaborations with high-risk countries4 involving these technologies are generally undesirable
+Collaborations with high-risk countries4 involving these technologies are generally undesirable.

 Does the collaboration involve a sensitive knowledge area and a partner from a country with an elevated risk profile (these are countries on the EU sanctions list; see the threat assessment)?
-No two situations are the same, and you are advised to involve the Advisory Group on Knowledge Security, via kennisveiligheid@vu.nl.
+No two situations are the same, and you are therefore advised to involve the faculty's knowledge security contact person.
 In some cases, collaboration may not be possible, even with a sound contract.